Category 2 Hurricane Sally Makes Landfall Near Alabama-Florida Line

 Sally is extending hurricane-force winds outward up to 40 miles from its center, and tropical-storm-force winds for 125 miles.

 The hurricane's storm surge could bring from 4-7 feet of water in the worst-hit areas.
-A storm surge warning is in effect from Fort Morgan Ala., to the Walton/Bay County line in Florida.
+A storm surge warning is in effect from Dauphin Island to the Walton/Bay County line in Florida.

 The storm could also spin off tornadoes as it makes its way across the Florida Panhandle, southern Alabama, and southwestern Georgia.